imjotaefe/imjotaefe/README.md

 ### About me
 --- I'm studying about the Game Developing ---
-- 🕹️I'm currently learning about C# and Unity
+- 🕹️I'm currently working with C# and Unity and NestJs.
 - 🎯My next step is study about C++ and Unreal

 --- I also have 2y of experience/knowledge about ---